Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/data-center-power-intelligence-protocol-standard.md

 ---

-## 1 Scope
+## Scope

-This scope statement defines the comprehensive technical framework that DCPI provides to transform data centers from unpredictable power consumers into intelligent grid partners. **Real-time power management signaling** establishes the communication backbone enabling AI workloads to announce their power requirements seconds before massive consumption spikes occur, allowing infrastructure systems to negotiate available capacity and coordinate battery systems to smooth those dangerous 200MW power swings that would otherwise destabilize electrical grids. **Advanced thermal management coordination** extends this intelligence to cooling systems, enabling liquid cooling infrastructure to prepare for thermal loads before silicon temperatures spike, while coordinating waste heat capture for beneficial reuse rather than atmospheric disposal. **Integration interfaces with electrical grid operators and municipal utility networks** create the external partnerships that transform data centers from grid problems into grid solutions, enabling participation in demand response programs while contributing waste heat to city heating systems, particularly valuable in European municipalities with district heating infrastructure. **Optimization frameworks for renewable energy utilization and waste heat recovery** provide the algorithmic intelligence to schedule computational workloads during periods of abundant wind or solar generation, maximizing clean energy consumption while capturing thermal energy for municipal heating networks. **Security frameworks for critical infrastructure communications** ensure that these powerful coordination capabilities cannot be exploited by malicious actors, protecting both data center operations and connected grid infrastructure through encrypted communications and authenticated control systems.
-Finally, **conformance testing and certification procedures** establish the standardized validation processes that enable multi-vendor interoperability, ensuring that DCPI-certified equipment from different manufacturers can coordinate reliably in real deployment scenarios, providing the technical confidence necessary for widespread industry adoption of this paradigm-shifting approach to data center infrastructure management.
+This document specifies communication protocols, hardware interfaces, and operational procedures for intelligent coordination between computational workloads and data center infrastructure systems, covering real-time power management signaling with workload power profiling and grid-compatible load smoothing, advanced thermal management coordination for air-based and liquid-based cooling systems, integration interfaces with electrical grid operators and municipal utility networks, optimization frameworks for renewable energy utilization and waste heat recovery, security frameworks for critical infrastructure communications, and conformance testing and certification procedures.
+The specification applies to data centers with power capacities from 1 MW to 1,000 MW supporting cloud computing workloads, high-performance computing applications, and AI/ML training and inference operations, encompassing single-phase and two-phase liquid cooling systems, battery energy storage integration, and district heating network interfaces.

 This document does not cover:

-— electrical safety standards for high-voltage systems (see IEC 61936 series);
+- electrical safety standards for high-voltage systems (see IEC 61936 series);<br>

-— mechanical design specifications for cooling system components (see ASHRAE standards);
+- mechanical design specifications for cooling system components (see ASHRAE standards);<br>

-— grid interconnection technical requirements (see IEEE 1547 series);
+- grid interconnection technical requirements (see IEEE 1547 series);<br>

-— building codes and municipal heating system design standards;
+- building codes and municipal heating system design standards;<br>

-— cybersecurity frameworks for operational technology networks (see IEC 62443 series);
+- cybersecurity frameworks for operational technology networks (see IEC 62443 series);

-— environmental compliance and refrigerant regulations.
+- environmental compliance and refrigerant regulations.<br>

 ---